Skip to main content

 2. When you need to have a minimum 1 mil ring on pads in your manufactured board, then the Better DFM will look for a minimum of 6 mil (0.006″) annular width in your design.

-3. If you are targeting a ring of a minimum 2 mil on pads in your manufactured board, the tool will look for a minimum of 7 mil (0.007″) ring width in your design.
+3. If you are targeting a ring of a minimum of 2 mil on pads in your manufactured board, the tool will look for a minimum of 7 mil (0.007″) ring width in your design.

 4. Lastly, if you do not mind having breakouts on pads in the manufactured board, the Better DFM will practically not look for any minimum ring width in your design.
 However, this option is not recommended.